Samin-Islam0312/Advanced-Compiler/Dead-Store-Elimination/ReadME.md

 $(llvm-config --cxxflags --ldflags --system-libs --libs core analysis passes)
 ```

-## Compiling the test cases which is in the `tests/mayAnalysis` and `tests/mustAnalysis` directories.
+## Compiling the test cases
+In the `tests/mayAnalysis` and `tests/mustAnalysis` directories.
 The IR files are kept in `irFiles` folder in each of the
 may and must analysis folder in the `tests` directory

 ### May Analysis